patrick7777776/Furlong/README.md

 ...(7)> add_constraint(gte(w1, 10))                     # box 1 width must be at least 10 units
 ```

-Let's assume that we have a drawing area of size max_x * max_y units.
+Let's assume that we have a drawing area of size maxx * maxy units.
 Our box is to be placed inside this area:

 ```
 iex(8)> maxx = make_ref()